ValerianDedaj/SE_Project_Phase1_MyHome/README.md

 ## 4. Non-Functional Requirements:
 [a.
 Brief Description:
 Describe how well your whole system should work.
 Is it about being fast, easy to use, or something else?
-Use simple words to explain each idea.]
+Use simple words to explain each idea.
-[1.
-Performance:
+1. Performance:
 -The system should respond quickly to user actions and requests, ensuring fast loading times and minimal latency.
 -It should be capable of handling a large number of concurrent users without experiencing performance degradation.
    	2. Usability: